Trigger Animations in PowerPoint 2010

 Author: Geetesh Bajaj

-When you are presenting, you may come across a scenario where you want to click on one slide object to animate some other object.
-Not only can you cause the click to trigger a typical animation of another slide object, but you can also trigger media events such as playing a sound or video clip.
-Not surprisingly, these types of animations are called Trigger animations -- since they trigger an action for some other object.
+Whichever event you use, PowerPoint offers an extra animation option called Triggers.
+This causes your animated objects to swing into movement when you click an entirely different object on your slide.
+So you cause a click on one object to trigger an animation of another slide object.
 Although you may have set your animations to any of the three events: On Click, With Previous, and After Previous -- it really does not make a difference since once you add Triggers, all of these animations will behave almost as if they were On Click animations.

 - Create a new presentation, or open an existing presentation.
-Insert a new slide, and preferably change the slide layout of this slide to Blank.
-Now go ahead and add any two slide objects -- for our tutorial example, we inserted one picture and one text box (type some text in the text box), as shown in Figure 1.
+Insert a new slide, and preferably change the slide layout of this slide to Blank or Title Only.
+Now go ahead and add any two slide objects -- for this tutorial, we inserted one picture and one text box (typed some text in the text box), as shown in Figure 1.

 Figure 1: Slide with a picture and a text box

-- We now aim to cause the text box to show up when the picture is clicked.
-This means that the slide will only contain the picture when it is played -- a click on the picture will bring up the text box.
-To do that select the text box and apply an entry animation to it.
+- We now aim to cause the text box to animate and show up when the picture is clicked.
+To do that, select the text box and apply an Entrance animation to it.

-You will see the animation tag called 1 appears (highlighted in red in Figure 2) indicating that the text box is the first (and only) animated object on this slide.
+You will see an animation tag named 1 appears (highlighted in red in Figure 2), indicating that the text box is the first (and as of now, only) animated object on this slide.

 Figure 2: Animation applied to the text box

-- Ensure that the Custom Animation task pane is visible -- since you added an entrance animation in the preceding step, it should be visible.
-Alternatively, access the Animations tab of the Ribbon, and click on the Custom Animation button, as shown in Figure 3.
-Remember that this is a toggle button -- so, if your Custom Animation task pane is already visible, then clicking this button will make the task pane disappear.
+- Now, access the Animations tab of the Ribbon, and click the Animation Pane button, as shown highlighted in red within Figure 3.
+Remember that this is a toggle button -- so, if your Animation Pane is already visible, then clicking this button will make the pane disappear.

-Figure 3: Custom Animation button within Animations group of the Animations tab
+Figure 3: Animation Pane button within Animations tab

-- You should now see the Custom Animation task pane, as shown in Figure 4.
-In this task pane, you will see a list of animations applied to objects on the slide.
-Our example shows a solitary animation added to the text box -- so we right-clicked the animation, and from the resultant menu, chose the Timing option, as shown in Figure 4.
+- You should now see the Animation Pane, as shown in Figure 4.
+In this pane, you will see a list of animations applied to objects on the slide.
+Right-click the animation which you want to be triggered from another slide object.
+Then, from the resultant menu, chose the Timing option, as shown in Figure 4.

-- This brings up a dialog box with Timing options for the selected animation, as shown in Figure 5.
+- This brings up a dialog box with Timing tab active, as shown in Figure 5.
 To add a trigger to cause this animation, locate and click the Triggers button that you can see highlighted in red in Figure 5.

-Note: In Figure 5 above, you can see that the dialog box is named Fade -- the name of this dialog box differs based upon the type of animation applied -- in this case, we had applied a Fade animation, hence the name.
-If you had a Wipe animation applied, the dialog box would read Wipe rather than Fade.
+Note: In Figure 5 above, you can see that the dialog box is named Wipe -- the name of this dialog box differs based upon the type of animation applied -- in this case, we had applied a Wipe animation, hence the name.
+If you had a Fade animation applied, the dialog box would read Fade rather than Wipe.
 In any case, the options within Triggers work the same way for any animation type.

 - Within the options that come up, select the Start effect on click of (highlighted in red in Figure 6) radio button.
-Thereafter, click the down-arrow besides (highlighted in blue in Figure 6) to bring up a list containing names of slide objects on the same slide (see Figure 6).
+Thereafter, click the down-arrow (highlighted in blue in Figure 6) to bring up a list containing names of slide objects on the same slide (see Figure 6).
 Within this list, select the name of the object which you want to click to trigger the selected animation.
-Click OK button to apply the effect and get back to the slide.
-You can see that we have selected Picture 4 as the object that triggers the animation of the text box (see Figure 6).
+Click OK to apply the effect and get back to the slide.
+You can see that we have selected Picture 3 as the object that triggers the animation of the text box (refer to Figure 6 again).

-- This will change the animation tag of the text box to a trigger animation (highlighted in red in Figure 7 -- do compare with the tag in Figure 2)
+- This changes the animation tag of the text box to a Trigger animation (highlighted in red in Figure 7; do compare with the tag in Figure 2).

 - Play the animation to see the trigger effect.
 The text box won't be visible at first -- you will have to click the picture to trigger the animation for the text box (see Figure 8).